datofauna/tutorial-template/docs/source/api.rst

 .. glossary::

    private, public
-      access modifier for members
+      access modifiers for class members

    Abstract class
       it cannot be created to initiate object, only to be inherited

    Abstract method
-      Only in abstract classes, it has no body(only in derived classes)
+      Only in abstract classes, it has no body (only in derived classes)

    Interface
       A fully abstract class with only abstract methods.
 Conventionally its name starts with "I".
 When a class implements (inherits from) an interface, you must override all of its methods.
 An interface can contain properties and methods (without specifying "abstract" keyword, since they are like that by default) but no fields..
 NB: While a class can only inherit from one parent class, it can implement from multiple interfaces.